aadamshick/principles/content/quotes/gorlon-mike_uncertainty.md

 source: Mike Gorlon
 ---

-> "There Is No Such Thing As 100% Certainty"
+> "There is no such thing as 100% certainty"
 > — Mike Gorlon ^quote